-GPS Coordinates: 42.312069,
+GPS Coordinates: 42.312069, -85.174144

-Almost all of the signals in town are mounted on cantilever bridges, as these are.
+Almost all of the searchlight signals in town were mounted on cantilever bridges, as these are.

 First set of signals for WB traffic after passing the Amtrak station.

 Between the two sets of signals above is this pair of signals for EB traffic.
 I

 need a detail picture of it if anyone is in the area.